zynxhealth/z-mon/README.md

   "The version of Hudson this plugin will run on".
 The version number should match your version of Jenkins.
 You can determine your version of Jenkins, by looking at the bottom right of a Jenkins page.
+5. Copy this pom.xml file to the Apache Maven location.
+For example ~/Downloads/apache-maven-3.2.1/bin
-5. Run Maven on this directory.
+6. Run Maven on this directory.
 For example:
   ~/Downloads/apache-maven-3.2.1/bin/mvn clean install
-6. An .hpi file should be created in the target directory.
+7. An .hpi file should be created in the target directory.
 For example: ls -al target/
-7. You can then upload the plugin via the "Advanced" tab on the Jenkins Manage Plugins page.
+8. You can then upload the plugin via the "Advanced" tab on the Jenkins Manage Plugins page.